hackclub/hackclub/workshops/backjack/README.md

 ```
  we then use the sign ` \n `(newline character) to tell the program to display a new line in this case we use ` \n ` (newline character) before and after the line. for more about [creating new line follow it here](https://www.w3schools.com/cpp/cpp_new_lines.asp).

- We then welcome the player to the game followed by a new line using ` \n `(newline character)  and ask them to write their name..
+ We then welcome the player to the game followed by a new line using ` \n `(newline character)  and ask them to write their name.
  ```c++
    cout << "\n Welcome to the game.\n Enter your Name: \n";       /*instruct the player to Write their name */